NxPKG/khulnasoft-docs/content/magic-transit/how-to/advertise-prefixes.md

 - Prefixes you want to use with BGP control
 - Your ASN for the BGP session

-After receiving your information, Cloudflare will update firewall filters to establish the BGP session and provide you with the BGP endpoints to control your prefixes.
+After receiving your information, Khulnasoft will update firewall filters to establish the BGP session and provide you with the BGP endpoints to control your prefixes.

 ### Regional settings

-Magic Transit requires static routing to steer traffic from Cloudflare’s network over one of your configured tunnel off-ramps (GRE, IPsec or CNI).
+Magic Transit requires static routing to steer traffic from Khulnasoft’s network over one of your configured tunnel off-ramps (GRE, IPsec or CNI).
 Currently, advertisement of routes for traffic engineering purposes is not supported.
 As a best practice to reduce last-hop latency, you should consider scoping your routes regionally.
 The default setting for static route regions is **All Regions**.
 Refer to [Configure static routes](/magic-transit/how-to/configure-static-routes/) for more information.

 ## Example router configurations

 Below you can find example peering configurations for [Cisco IOS](https://www.cisco.com/c/en/us/td/docs/ios/fundamentals/command/reference/cf_book.html) and [Juniper Junos OS](https://www.juniper.net/documentation/us/en/software/junos/cli/index.html) for on-demand deployments leveraging BGP Control.
-The IP addresses used are from Cloudflare's route reflectors and should be left as is.
+The IP addresses used are from Khulnasoft's route reflectors and should be left as is.

 #### Cisco IOS